arivgupta/CS163-Projects-2024Fall/_posts/2024-12-13-team48-sentimentanalysis.md

 **Unimodal Encoding**

-- Each utterance $$u_i$$ in the dialogue is processed to extract features for each modality:
+- Each statement $$u_i$$ in the dialogue is processed to extract features for each modality:
   - Audio features: $$x_i^a \in \mathbb{R}^{d_a}$$
   - Visual features: $$x_i^v \in \mathbb{R}^{d_v}$$
   - Textual features: $$x_i^l \in \mathbb{R}^{d_l}$$